 AP MLD has buffered BU(s) with TID(s) that are not mapped to all enabled links for that non-AP MLD.

+An AP MLD shall include the Multi-Link Traffic Indication element in a Beacon frame it transmits and set dot11MultiLinkTrafficIndicationInBeaconActivated to true, if the following condition is met:

 — The AP MLD intends to provide link recommendations in a Beacon frame to retrieve individually

 addressed buffered BUs to at least one associated non-AP MLD that has all TIDs mapped to all the enabled links and the AP MLD has buffered BU(s) for that non-AP MLD.

-Otherwise, the AP MLD shall set dot11MultiLinkTrafficIndicationActivated to false and an AP affiliated with the AP MLD shall not include the Multi-Link Traffic Indication element in a Beacon frame.
+If an AP MLD does not include the Multi-Link Traffic Indication element in a Beacon frame, it shall set dot11MultiLinkTrafficIndicationInBeaconActivated to false.

 The Multi-Link Traffic Indication element includes Per-Link Traffic Indication Bitmap n subfield(s) in the Per-Link Traffic Indication List field.
-The Per-Link Traffic Indication Bitmap n subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or non-MLD non-AP STA(s), and the first Per-Link Traffic Indication Bitmap n subfield corresponds to the AID of the non-AP MLD contained in the AID Offset subfield of the Multi-Link Traffic Indication Control field of the Multi-Link Traffic Indication element.
-The order of the Per-Link Traffic Indication Bitmap n subfield(s) follows the order of the bit(s) that are set to 1 in the Partial Virtual Bitmap subfield of the TIM element that correspond(s) to the AID(s) of the non-AP MLD(s) or non-MLD non-AP STA(s).
+The Per-Link Traffic Indication Bitmap n subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or non-MLD non-AP STA(s), and the first Per-Link Traffic Indication Bitmap n subfield corresponds to (#19718)the non-AP MLD whose AID value is contained in the AID Offset subfield of the Multi-Link Traffic Indication Control field of the Multi-Link Traffic Indication element.
+When the Multi-Link Traffic Indication element is in a Beacon frame, the order of the Per-Link Traffic Indication Bitmap n subfields follows the order of the bits that are set to 1 in the Partial Virtual Bitmap subfield of the TIM element and corresponds to the AIDs of the non-AP MLDs or non-MLD non-AP STAs.(#19719) When the Multi-Link Traffic Indication element is in a Multi-Link Traffic Indication frame, the order of the Per-Link Traffic Indication Bitmap n subfields follow the order of the bits that are set to 1 in the Partial AID Bitmap subfield of the AID element carried in the Multi-Link Traffic Indication frame that correspond to the AIDs of the non-AP MLDs.

-If a non-AP MLD has successfully negotiated a TTLM with an AP MLD with a nondefault mapping, the bit position i of the Per-Link Traffic Indication Bitmap n subfield that corresponds to the link with the link ID that is equal to i on which a non-AP STA affiliated with the non-AP MLD is operating shall be set to 1 if the AP MLD has buffered BU(s) with TID(s) that are mapped to that link or MMPDU(s) for that non-AP MLD, otherwise, the bit shall be set to 0.
+If a non-AP MLD has successfully negotiated a TTLM with an AP MLD (#19785)and not all TIDs are mapped to all enabled links, the bit position i of the Per-Link Traffic Indication Bitmap n subfield that corresponds to the link with the link ID that is equal to i on which a non-AP STA affiliated with the non-AP MLD is operating shall be set to 1 if the AP MLD has buffered BU(s) with TID(s) that are mapped to that link or MMPDU(s) for that non-AP MLD, otherwise, the bit shall be set to 0.

 …